GatsbyStorefront/gatsby-theme-storefront-shopify/README.md

 ### Shopify content requirement

-Please make sure that your Shopify web store has at least one [Collection](https://help.shopify.com/en/manual/products/collections), one [Product](https://help.shopify.com/en/manual/products/add-update-products) (associated with Collection), [Blog post](https://help.shopify.com/en/manual/sell-online/online-store/blogs/writing-blogs), [Page](https://help.shopify.com/en/manual/sell-online/online-store/pages) and [store Policies](https://help.shopify.com/en/manual/checkout-settings/refund-privacy-tos) added before runing your Gatsby Storefront, as it is neccesary for correct API exposure.
+Please make sure that your Shopify web store has at least one [Collection](https://help.shopify.com/en/manual/products/collections), one [Product](https://help.shopify.com/en/manual/products/add-update-products) (associated with Collection) and [store Policies](https://help.shopify.com/en/manual/checkout-settings/refund-privacy-tos) added before runing your Gatsby Storefront, as it is neccesary for correct API exposure.

-### A setup for Shopify Lite plan

-If you are using Shopify Lite plan.
-Please set `shopifyLite` property to `true` in `@gatsbystorefront/gatsby-theme-storefront-shopify` plugin `options` in `gatsby-config.js`.
-This will disable generation of pages for Blog and Pages as they are not avalible in "Lite" plan.

 ### Starter